Bankso/SCAR/README.md

 The analysis types flagged as 'TRUE' in process_settings.R will be performed, at the moment these include:
 FASTQ -> BAM (samples and controls, paired or unpaired reads)

-BAM -> bigwig/bedgraph (samples and controls via bamCompare, no bamCoverage option right now)
+BAM -> bigwig/bedgraph (samples and controls via bamCompare, bamCoverage, bigwigCompare)

 BAM/bedgraph -> peaks (requires both sample and control bams or bedgraphs, via SEACR)